Berkeley-CS61B/website-sp24/projects/proj2b/index.md

 Throughout this assignment, we've had you use your front end to test your code.
 Our grader is not sophisticated enough to pretend to be a web browser and call your code.
-Instead, we'll need you to provide a method in the `proj2b_testing.AutograderBuddy` class that provides a handler that can deal with hyponyms requests.
+Instead, we'll need you to provide a method in the `proj2b.src.main.AutograderBuddy` class that provides a handler that can deal with hyponyms requests.

 When you ran `git pull skeleton main` at the start of this spec, you should have received a file called `AutograderBuddy.java`.

-Open `AutograderBuddy.java` and fill in the `getHyponymHandler` method such that it returns a `HyponymsHandler` that uses the four given files.
+Open `AutograderBuddy.java` and fill in the `getHyponymsHandler` method such that it returns a `HyponymsHandler` that uses the four given files.
 Your code here should be quite similar to your code in `Main.java`.

-Now that you've created `proj2b_testing.AutograderBuddy`, you can submit to the autograder.
+Now that you've created `proj2b.src.main.AutograderBuddy`, you can submit to the autograder.
 If you fail any tests, you should be able to replicate them locally as JUnit tests by building on the test files above.
 If any additional datafiles are needed, they will be added to this section as links.

-{: .danger}
-**PLEASE READ THROUGH 2C SPEC AFTER READING 2B SINCE YOUR DESIGN MIGHT CHANGE DEPENDING ON 2C IMPLEMENTATION.
-YOU CAN FIND IT [HERE](../proj2c/index.md)**

 ## Optional Extra Features